 With the help of a divorce attorney, once you and your spouse have reached a satisfactory settlement or agreement, you can proceed with an uncontested divorce.
 Your attorney will file your paperwork with the County Clerk’s office.
 This paperwork may include the settlement agreement as well as plans for continued healthcare coverage.
 All paperwork must include an index number (purchased from the county clerk’s office).

 In an uncontested divorce, the only matter that the judge will decide is the fairness of the final agreement.
 The judge will also have to make sure that the divorce is really an uncontested divorce and was not done with coercion.
 After the judgment has been rendered, all paperwork must be signed.
-Your lawyer will file the Judgement of Divorce with your County Clerk.
-The final divorce order must be served to the other spouse by the party who initiated the divorce process
+Your lawyer will file the Judgment of Divorce with your County Clerk.
+The final divorce order must be served to the other spouse by the party who initiated the divorce process.

 Waiting Period for Uncontested Divorce in New York